 I covered the trial and wrote a book on the case, "The Man Who Could Not Kill Enough: The Secret Murders of Milwaukee’s Jeffrey Dahmer" — the only book written by a local reporter.
 There was a morbid curiosity to know the details, but it was more than that – there was a desire for people to read the facts and then to figure out how to ensure this never happened again.
 There were several so-called "quickie" books, along with a book authored by Dahmer’s father, Lionel Dahmer.
-There have been a few movies that featured re-enactments of the case with considerable artistic license, one starring Jeremy Renner as Dahmer and one coming this year starring a former Disney star.
-There were comic books, trading cards and tasteless jokes, all featuring a city that, prior to 1991, was known for its proud German heritage and as the setting for the TV classics, "Happy Days" and "Laverne and Shirley."
+There have been a few movies that featured re-enactments of the case with considerable artistic license.
+(Factoid: movie star Jeremy Renner portrayed Dahmer in one of the films.)
+There were comic books, trading cards and tasteless jokes, all featuring a city that, prior to 1991, was known for our proud German heritage and as the setting for the TV classic, "Happy Days" and "Laverne and Shirley."

-The discovery that a serial killer had lived in our midst in the Milwaukee area for 10 years where he murdered 16 males, set the city on its heels and remains a subject into which few in Milwaukee want to delve.
+The discovery that a serial killer had lived in our midst in the Milwaukee area for 10 years where he murdered 16 males set the city on its heels and remains a subject into which few want to delve in Milwaukee.
 I am welcome to discuss my work of 26 years as a crime reporter, and nearly a decade in law enforcement, including the most unsavory case details of crimes that made the headlines, but I am not welcome to discuss the Dahmer case.
 Not here.

 Consider that average age of the current class of police recruits is roughly 21 years old.
-To provide perspective on some of the biggest news stories in the country, those future police officers were 6 years old on Sept.
-11. They weren’t even born when I broke the story of Milwaukee serial killer Jeffrey Dahmer more than 25 years ago.
+To provide perspective on some of the biggest news stories in the country, those future police officers were 6 years old on 9/11.
+They weren’t even born when I broke the story of Milwaukee serial killer Jeffrey Dahmer 25 years ago this week.

 With the passing of 25 years since serial killer Jeffrey Dahmer’s crimes were exposed, we have an opportunity to take stock of what has come to pass since then in the media, in policing and in the lives of those forever linked to the case.